 Figure 4.6.1.1.2.1-1: Reading a resource

 1. The resource of which a representation is to be obtained is identified by the request URI.
 Query parameters may be used to control the content of the result.

-Editor's Note: Exact limits for number and length of query parameters are ffs.
+For the query parameter length and number limitations see clause 6.2.

 Editor's Note: Alternatives to the GET method for cases where the limits for number and length of query parameters are exceeded are ffs.

 The payload body of the GET request shall be empty.